satomm1/Robot/CAD/README.md

 ![Heat set inserts](./images/heat_set.jpg)

-4) **Install the motors.** Inser the motors into the motor blocks and secure with screws. **Important**: select the proper length screw (not too long!!!) so that the screw does not go too far and break the motor.
+4) **Install the motors.** Insert the motors into the motor blocks and secure with screws. **Important**: select the proper length screw (not too long!!!) so that the screw does not go too far and break the motor.

 ![Motor Blocks](./images/motors.jpg)